aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getFontAlignType() {#getFontAlignType--}

+<b>@deprecated.</b> Please use the 'fontAlignType' property instead.
 Determines where vertically on a line of text the actual words are positioned.
 This deals with vertical placement of the characters with respect to the baselines.

 ```javascript
 getFontAlignType() : TextFontAlignType;